Evoke01/fly-jjs/README.md

 This project connects a scientifically accurate simulation of a fruit fly's brain to **Roblox (Jujutsu Shenanigans)**.
 Instead of using traditional algorithms, it uses the actual connectome (wiring diagram) of a fruit fly to perceive the screen and control the character.

+> **⚠️ IMPORTANT DISCLAIMER:**
+> This simulation runs on a **mapped digital connectome**.
+It is purely a digital structure containing simulated neurons and synapses based on biological data. **This is NOT an actual biological brain, and it is NOT a sentient being.** No real flies are playing this game!

 By observing your gameplay or playing on its own, the fly learns to fight using real biological reinforcement learning (dopamine-driven plasticity).

 ## Features